07 Aug 21

 The trail stretches 73km end-to-end and offers a true sense of discovery as you traverse the numerous peaks (none higher than 400m) and ‘straddles’ that are a notable feature of the trail.
 Vantage points along the way offer incredible views across the sounds and provide ample opportunity to keep an eye out for a wonderful variety of native wildlife – you may encounter New Zealand dolphins, whales in season and prolific birdlife.
 Evenings are spent in comfort at three locally run hotels along the trail, all offering delicious food and wine, most welcome at the end of a big day!

 One thing is for certain, whether you consider the Abel Tasman, the Queen Charlotte, or a combination of both, you will be rewarded with two very different but equally enjoyable coastal hikes.
-Some of my most treasured travel memories have been formed on walking holidays with my children, and there are so many ‘boxes to tick’ when taking teenage kids to New Zealand.
-It’s close, it’s beautiful and the combination of fresh air, exercise, and spending time together in the great outdoors lends itself perfectly to a great family getaway.
+New Zealand is close, it’s beautiful and the combination of fresh air, exercise, and spending time in the great outdoors by yourself or with friends and family makes it the perfect getaway.

-While far flung long-haul destinations are off the cards for now, it is great to know that travel to The Land of the Long White Cloud will soon be on the table again, offering us the opportunity to dust off the passport and appreciate some of the most outstanding hiking on the planet.
-The South Island of New Zealand has been here all along, and while it did take me some time to discover, well you know what they say…. better late than never!
+The South Island of New Zealand has been here all along, and while it did take me some time to discover it, well you know what they say… better late than never!

 What we offer

-We offer guided and self-guided options for both trails.
-Walk them separately or combine them in the same trip.
-Both offer fantastic experiences and include support from our local leaders and in-country staff.
+We offer guided and self-guided options for the Queen Charlotte Track and Abel Tasman Coastal Walk.
+Hike them separately or combine them in consecutive trips.
+Both offer fantastic experiences and support.